Terms of reference

 For meetings including consideration of quality and standards matters:

-- At least one representative from the Registry nominated by the Academic Registrar or Head of Academic Services;
+- At least one representative from the Registry nominated by the Academic Registrar or Director of Academic Quality and Standards;

-- A representative from the Education Development Unit;
+- A representative from the Educational Development Unit;

 - Student representation including the ICU Deputy President Education and GSU President or Deputy President